tailh1998/safer-clone/README.md

 ### Creating a Task

-1. Navigate to the "Create Task" page
+1. Navigate to the `Create Task` page
 2. Enter your task request in the text area
-3. Click "Generate Draft" to let AI create a detailed task
+3. Click `Generate Draft` to let AI create a detailed task
 4. Review the generated draft in the preview section
-5. Click "Submit Task Draft" to save the task
+5. Click `Submit Task Draft` to save the task

 ### Viewing Tasks

-1. Navigate to the "Dashboard" page
+1. Navigate to the `Dashboard` page
 2. Browse all submitted tasks in the table
 3. Use the search box to filter tasks
-4. Click "View" on any task to see full details
+4. Click `View` on any task to see full details
+5. Click `Delete` to remove a task from `Dashboard`

 ## Project Structure